Shuga Cain

-Shuga Cain is the stage name of Jesus Martinez Jr. (born November 20, 1977), an American drag queen and baker who came to international attention on the eleventh season of RuPaul's Drag Race.
+Shuga Cain is the stage name of Jesus Martinez Jr. (born November 20, 1977), an American drag queen who came to international attention on the eleventh season of RuPaul's Drag Race.
+She later competed on the eleventh season of RuPaul's Drag Race All Stars.

 Early life

 Martinez was born in Oakland, California and as a child moved to Northern California, where he grew up in a predominantly white neighborhood.
 His father was Salvadoran, and his mother was Apache with Spanish ancestry.